What Is A Counter Check?

 Because a supply of customized checks takes a few weeks to arrive, the bank will provide you with a modest supply of counter checks to make payments until they come.

 Counter checks are legal mechanisms that can be negotiated.
+You can read third party check also if not know about that.

 In today’s age of rapid access, checks do not suit well!
 So, when you run out of checks, you will need to order them several weeks ahead of time so that they come printed with your information.